johnny948/multimodal_sentiment_analysis/README.md

 A comprehensive multimodal sentiment analysis system that combines fine-tuned Wav2Vec2 (audio) and ResNet-50 (vision) models using attention-based fusion.
 The project includes a production-ready Streamlit web application for real-time sentiment analysis across multiple input modalities.

+**Note: Some training notebooks may not render correctly in GitHub preview due to widget metadata compatibility issues.
+Please download and open them locally using Jupyter Notebook if needed.**

 ## Overview

 This project implements state-of-the-art multimodal sentiment analysis by: